 - Infection caused by bacteria and other microorganisms that the leech may carry and pass on – it is recommended that all patients who have leech therapy should receive broad-spectrum antibiotics to prevent leech-related infections, especially with Aeromonas hydrophila.

 - Excess blood loss – it is necessary to monitor the amount of blood removed since a drop in red blood cell counts can occur in rare cases of prolonged bleeding.

 - Loss of leeches in body orifices and spaces.

-- Allergic reactions such as pruritus (itching), wheal formation and blisters.
+- Allergic reactions such as pruritus (itching), weal formation and blisters.

 - Foreign body reaction against leech jaw that can remain in tissue when leech forcibly removed.

-- Necrosis with chronic progressive ulcer due to leech bite toxin or antigens in leech saliva.
+- Necrosis with a chronic progressive ulcer due to leech bite toxin or antigens in leech saliva.